atremblay/obsidian-math/Ordinary differential equations/Examples/Dilution.md

 This time, we cannot calculate the concentration per gallon by considering a constant amount of 100 gallons as it lowers over time.
 Every minute the tank loses 5 gallons and gains 3, so a delta of 2 gallons.
 Over a period of $t$ that's $2t$ gallons lost.
 So the amount of salt per gallon at time $t$ is $\frac{x(t)}{100-2t}$

-This gives a more interesting problem because it's one of those rare times where we have something on the right of the [[Separation of variables]]
+This gives a more interesting problem because it's one of those rare times where we have something on the right of the [[../Solutions/Separation of variables]]
 $$\Delta x = \frac{-5 x \Delta t}{100-2t} $$
 $$
 \begin{align}